apple/coreai-optimization/docs/src/utils/composite_op_quantization.md

 - `_patch_model_for_externalization`: Patch the model **before** `quantizer.prepare`, so that the composite op call sites survive export and all subsequent quantization passes as opaque nodes.
 - `_subexport_and_restore`: The submodule bodies of the composite ops themselves are then exported and restored before lowering to `CoreAI`.

-Quantization treats each composite op as opaque: no fake-quantize op is placed inside the composite body.
+Quantization treats each composite op as opaque, i.e., no fake-quantize op is placed inside the composite body.
 The composite's input and output boundary can still be quantized, see [Quantizing the composite op boundary](#quantizing-the-composite-op-boundary) below for details.

 :::{warning}